 Bad credit score: it’s harder to get a mortgage with a poor credit history, so a guarantor could help relieve some of the lender’s worries.

 By the way, you don’t need to make a decision on either a ‘normal’ mortgage or a guarantor mortgage right now.
 Your best bet is to speak to a specialist mortgage advisor who can help with both, you can review all your options and see which is best for you.

 Our recommendation for a mortgage advisor who specialises in guarantor mortgages is Tembo¹.
-You could also try Habito¹, they're a free online broker, but they don't specialise in guarantor mortgages.

 How does a guarantor mortgage work?

 Although we say ‘guarantor mortgage’, there’s actually a few different types of guarantor mortgages, but in all cases it’s normally a parent or family member helping out.

 There’s a few different names for guarantor mortgages these days, as they’re becoming pretty popular now getting on the property ladder is so hard.

 Some names include: